rohan54/636project/README.md

 # Procedure

 1. How to run your code for training and testing?

+A. Using google collab:

     Download the colab notebook that you want to run.
 Upload it in google colab.
-Mount the drive and
+    Do "Add to my drive" on the shared folder.
+    Run all.

+B. Using local Environment:
+    B.1 Install Dependencies
+    Dependencies:
+    • TensorFlow 1.5.0
+    • Keras 2.1.4 (Make sure that the Keras version is correct!)
+    • NumPy 1.12.1
+    • OpenCV 3.1.0
+    • scikit-learn 0.18.1
+    • Python gflags

+    Upload google colab notebook.
+Download as python file in menu options.
+    Adjust paths as per downloaded datset
+    Run your code: "python train.py" or "python test.py"

+2. How to use GUI?
+  GUI is designed to run evaluate performance of different saved models.
+  Pick your model using select model button.
+  Run evaluate.
+  Check results in space of GUI below.
+  Demo video:

+3. Conclusion:
+   The given model achieves an accuracy of xx.xx % as compared to random regression accuracy of yy.yy %